- What types of services are offered by the Counseling Center?

 1. What types of services are offered by the Counseling Center?

-The Counseling Center offers individual, couple’s, and group counseling, medication evaluation and follow-up, consultation for faculty, staff, parents, and students, and educational outreach programs to the campus community.
+The Counseling Center offers individual, couple’s, and group counseling, consultation for faculty, staff, parents, and students, and educational outreach programs to the campus community.

 2. Why do students typically come for counseling?